Updated 2 days ago

 Therefore, as an admin, it’s essential to monitor devices used within your organization for effective defense systems, Azure AD device management, and compliance management and maintain security & regulatory compliance.

-How to View Devices in Azure AD?
+How to View Devices in Entra ID?

 Cybercriminals may attempt to breach the security of your organization by registering unauthorized devices, using Primary Refresh Tokens on trusted devices, or stealing Primary Refresh Tokens from trusted user devices.